THE FOLLOWING WAS LAST UPDATED ON DEC. 2, 2010.

 Frame of brood in the middle, then an empty frame, then this frame of honey and so on.

 UPDATE (Feb.
 17/11): I probably wouldn’t split the brood up like this again.
-Drone brood can go on the sides, but regular worker brood should stay together.
+Drone brood can go on the sides, but regular worker brood should stay together at least for the first couple weeks.

 Jenny pulls out another heavy frame: